MartinLoeper/flashkraft/README.md

 - **Elm Architecture**: Pure functional state management
 - **Type-safe**: Leveraging Rust's type system

-## Current Status

-⚠️ **Note**: This is a demonstration project showcasing The Elm Architecture and modern Rust GUI development.
-The actual disk writing functionality uses `dd` with `pkexec` for elevated privileges.
-For production use in critical environments, additional safety checks and validation should be implemented.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 When contributing, please: